JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_gradle_properties.md

 ### `downloadSources`
 {#downloadSources}

-Instruct IDE that sources are needed to be downloaded when working with IntelliJ Platform Gradle Plugin.
+Instruct the IDE that sources are needed to be downloaded when working with IntelliJ Platform Gradle Plugin.

 Value is passed directly to the [Idea Gradle Plugin](https://docs.gradle.org/current/userguide/idea_plugin.html) to the `idea.module.downloadSources` property.